whatisnuclear/website/reactor-history.md

 the first round of the PDRP.

 The component testing and R&D in advance of Hallam operation was astounding.
-In spite of experience acquired at from the smaller SRE, Atomics International still knew they needed to build much of the equipment at the larger scale in order to shake down the scaled-up designs.
+In spite of experience acquired from the smaller SRE, Atomics International still knew they needed to build much of the equipment at the larger scale in order to shake down the scaled-up designs.
 For example, they built an entire [mockup fuel handling facility and a full-scale fuel handling